 - 2 pinches saffron threads

 - 3 links of Italian chicken sausage chopped (you can also add chicken if you would like)

 - In a big pot on medium heat, add oil, onion, and garlic.

 - Cook for 4-5 minutes.

 - Add salt, pepper, and saffron to the pot.
+Bring to a boil.